xmf-xmodeler/MosaicFX/pull_request_template.md

 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I performed tests that cover the acceptance criteria
+- [ ] I documented my work in the ticket system
 - [ ] The ticket was labeled with testing.
 Test were performed and no bugs were found

 ---
 ## Release Notes
 Please provide a one-liner that summarizes the added feature or the fixed bug for the description of the next release.